 Contact the Professionals Right Away

 Next you will want to contact the professionals.
 An addition isn’t a DIY project that you can tackle in a weekend.
 You need people such as a residential home architect, a construction crew, and residential roofing pros.
-Any time you are thinking about moving walls, adding another floor, changing where a staircase is, and basically altering the footprint of your home, an architect is absolutely necessary.
+Any time you are thinking about wall repositioning, adding another floor, changing where a staircase is, and basically altering the footprint of your home, an architect is absolutely necessary.
 There is also the fact that when it is done by professionals, the value of your home will increase even more.
 You may also need residential excavation services depending on the type of addition you’re planning.

 Consider How it Will Affect the Value of Your Home